saiful199324/docTime-app/README.md

 Step 8: Explore the Application
 You should now see the Customer List Data Table in your browser.
 Additional Notes
-•	Ensure that Redis is properly installed and configured.
-•	Confirm that PHP, MySQL, and Redis extensions are enabled.
+i.Ensure that Redis is properly installed and configured. ii.Confirm that PHP, MySQL, and Redis extensions are enabled.

 Troubleshooting
-•	If any issues arise during the installation, refer to the Laravel documentation or the GitHub repository for assistance.
-•	Check the Laravel and PHP compatibility.
+i.If any issues arise during the installation, refer to the Laravel documentation or the GitHub repository for assistance. ii.Check the Laravel and PHP compatibility.

 Happy Coding!
-Feel free to customize the documentation based on your specific project requirements and add any additional steps or information relevant to your application.